jon-starnes/adnd-js/pages/alignment.md

 # Guide on Character Alignment

 Alignment in D&D represents a character's moral and ethical compass.
 It's a combination of two factors: one's attitude towards society and order (Lawful, Neutral, Chaotic) and one's moral compass (Good, Neutral, Evil).

-Certainly!
 The alignment system in D&D can be broken down into two main axes: the Law-Chaos axis (lawfulness) and the Good-Evil axis (morality).
 Let's delve deeper into each axis to understand the nuances.

 ### Lawfulness (Law-Chaos Axis)